qis/ace/readme.md

 dism /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart dism /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-# Install WSL distribution if not already installed.
+# Install WSL distribution if it is not already installed.
 # wsl --install --distribution Debian

 # Update WSL distribution if it is already installed.